 The Basics

-When you register a new company with Companies House, HMRC is automatically informed of the new entity’s existence.
+When registering a new company with Companies House, HMRC is automatically informed of the new entity’s existence.

 A Corporation Tax registration form (CT41G) is sent to your company’s registered office, along with information on how to get started, together with a Unique Taxpayer Reference (UTR) for your company.

-Within three months, you (or more likely, your accountant) must provide HMRC with further information about the company, such as what type of business you are running, when you started trading, and the date when your annual accounts will be up to.
+Within three months, you must provide HMRC with further information about the company, such as what type of business you are running, when you started trading, and the date when your annual accounts will be made up to.
+This task is often carried out by an accountant.

 What tax rates apply to your company?

-For a number of reasons, your accountant may recommend changing your company’s accounting period ‘end date’ – this can easily be done by shortening the current year’s period, but the period cannot be extended.
+For several reasons, your accountant may recommend changing your company’s accounting period ‘end date’ – this can easily be done by shortening the current year’s period, but the period cannot be extended.

 How to account for Corporation Tax

-To calculate the profit upon which CT is applied, your accountant will add up all of your business income, bank interest, capital and other gains, and take away any legitimate expenses and reliefs.
+To calculate the profit upon which CT is applied, your accountant will add up all of your business income, bank interest, capital, and other gains and subtract any legitimate expenses and reliefs.

 Filing and payment deadlines